 Vaccine Resource Center

 - It's safe and effective.
-The three vaccines currently being administered in the U.S. have passed the Food and Drug Administration's rigorous standards for safety and effectiveness.
+The vaccines currently being administered in the U.S. have passed the Food and Drug Administration's rigorous standards for safety and effectiveness.
 To date, millions of people have been safely and effectively vaccinated against COVID.

 - Vaccines are widely available.
 To find a vaccination site near you, text your zip code to 438829, call 1-800-232-0233, or check out this interactive map.